Luke-G-B/8k_stock_price_movement/README.md

 ## Model flow
 ![model diagram](images/model_diagram.png)

-**Target**: The target the models are trained on, and what is predicted in the holdout set is the closing price after the 8-K filing is divided by the opening price after the filing.
+**Target**: The target the models are trained on, and what is predicted in the holdout set is the closing price after the 8-K filing, divided by the opening price after the filing.
 For example, if the 8-K was filed after market close on trading day one, the closing price on trading day two divided by the opening price on trading day two is used as the target.

 #### Natural Language Processing (NLP) model
 The corpus of 8-K texts is vectorized into a bag of words.
 The bag of words is then used as the feature matrix in a Multinomial Naive Bayes model, which classifies each 8-K into either a negative class, predicting the stock price will go down, or a positive class, predicting the stock price will go up.

 #### Technical Indicators (TI) model
 Relative Strength Index (5 day), Commodity Channel Index ( 5 day), On Balance Volume, Moving Standard Deviation (5 day), Moving Average of each aforementioned feature (5 day.)
+All features are standardized.

 #### NLP + TI
 The NLP classifications is added as a feature along with the TI features and trained and evaluated on the same target.